-The rules are based, inter alia, on certain principles derived from Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids (the Takeover Directive).
+The rules are based, inter alia, on certain principles derived from the Takeover Directive.
 These principles should serve as guidance in situations not covered by the rules or where the rules do not appear to be appropriate in a specific case.
 These principles are as follows:

 - a) All holders of the same class of securities in an offeree company must receive equal treatment and, if a person has acquired control of a company, other holders of securities must be protected. - b) Holders of securities in an offeree company must be given sufficient time and information to reach a soundly-based decision about the offer.
-When the board of the offeree company gives advice to the holders of securities, it must express an opinion as
+When the board of the offeree company gives advice to the holders of securities, it must express an opinion as to how implementation of the offer will affect the level of employment, terms and conditions of employment, and the location of the company's operations. - c) The board of the offeree company must take into account the interests of the company as a whole and may not deprive holders of securities of an opportunity to make a decision on the offer. - d) The markets on which securities in the offeree company, the company making the offer, or any other company affected by the offer are traded may not be manipulated in a manner that causes the price of the security to rise or fall artificially and that distorts the normal functioning of the markets.

-- to how implementation of the offer will affect the level of employment, terms and conditions of employment, and the location of the company's operations. - c) The board of the offeree company must take into account the interests of the company as a whole and may not deprive holders of securities of an opportunity to make a decision on the offer. - d) The markets on which securities in the offeree company, the company making the offer, or any other company affected by the offer are traded may not be manipulated in a manner that causes the price of the security to rise or fall artificially and that distorts the normal functioning of the markets. - e) An offeror may not announce an offer until it has been ascertained that cash consideration, where offered, can be paid in full and only after all reasonable steps have been taken to ensure payment of all other forms of consideration. - f) An offer relating to securities in an offeree company may not prevent the company from conducting its business for a period that is longer than reasonable.
+- e) An offeror may not announce an offer until it has been ascertained that cash consideration, where offered, can be paid in full and only after all reasonable steps have been taken to ensure payment of all other forms of consideration. - f) An offer relating to securities in an offeree company may not prevent the company from conducting its business for a period that is longer than reasonable.